 Three things bring Eleanor back to him: listening to her favourite album, Abbey Road, sketching her portrait—which he can now do in forty-two seconds—and growing her garden every year without fail.
 This will be his thirty-second year of seeding, planting, harvesting, and preserving her legacy.

 They say people fade from memory after this many years, but, for Linus, when he does these things, Eleanor doesn’t age one day or fade one line.
-He can feel her when he dances to “Golden Slumbers”, still smell her when the first sweet peas uncurl each spring, and taste her lips when he bites into toast caressed with her raspberry jam.
-He’s not senile, as some like to imply, but he can sometimes hear her as well.
+He feels her waist when he dances to “Golden Slumbers”.
+Smells her when the first sweet peas uncurl each spring.
+Tastes her lips when he bites into toast caressed with her raspberry jam.
+He’s not senile, as some like to imply, but he can hear her sometimes.
 The timbre of her voice isn’t as clear, and neither are her responses to his daily conundrums.
 He knows Eleanor is gone and that all the sketches in the world and attempts at jam won’t bring her back.
 That trying to keep her alive in this home is futile, but, damn it, he doesn’t plan to stop trying.

 Linus!
 My garden!